-"Into The Open Light" - John 3:14-21
+"Drawn To The Light" - John 3:14-21

-I see I'm safe this morning - safe because I'm opening this message with an example using Elizabeth, my wife, and since she's at her own church this morning I can get away with it (at least until she reads it this afternoon, as she regularly does!)
-You see, Elizabeth will come into the living room while I'm engaged in that most ancient of male pursuits - channel surfing, moving from one channel to the next, staying at most 10 seconds on any one channel - 3 seconds max if it's silent eye-gazing.
+I thought I would be safe this morning - safe because I'm opening this message with an example using Elizabeth, my wife, and since she's usually at her own church I thought I could get away with it.
+However, since she's here this morning, I'm running a bit of a risk, but I think I'll be ok.
+The example relates to the way she comes into the living room while I'm engaged in that most ancient of male pursuits - channel surfing, moving from one channel to the next, staying at most 10 seconds on any one channel - 3 seconds max if it's silent eye-gazing.
 The problem is not that she comes in but rather that she shows immediate interest in whatever random channel I happen to be passing by, and starts asking me questions about the plot.
-Apparently "I have no idea" is not an acceptable answer, and so I get trapped in that particular program until she moves on to her next activity, thus releasing me from the channel I had no intention of watching.
+Now apparently "I have no idea" is not an acceptable answer, and so I get trapped in that particular program until she moves on to her next activity, thus releasing me from the channel I had no real intention of watching.

 Our reading from John's gospel is a lot like that.
-We have begun to eavesdrop in the middle of a conversation - a dialogue between Jesus and Nicodemus.
+We came into and have begun to eavesdrop in the middle of a conversation - a dialogue between Jesus and Nicodemus.
 You may remember how it started, with Jesus talking about being born from above and Nicodemus asking about how is it possible to be literally and physically born again, and Jesus becoming frustrated that people are missing the point.
-Jesus rolls his eyes and asks "if I have told you about earthly things and you do not believe, how can you believe if I tell you about heavenly things?" and points out the heavenly origin of the Son of Man.
+Jesus rolls his eyes and asks "if I have told you about earthly things and you do not believe, how can you believe if I tell you about heavenly things?", points out the heavenly origin of the Son of Man, and goes on with some examples.

 This is where we came into the conversation, with Jesus talking about Moses lifting up the serpent in the wilderness and so also must the Son of Man be lifted up.
-Just like with the channel surfing, "I have no idea" is not an acceptable answer.
-Those who really, really know their Hebrew scriptures, such as the original listeners to John the evangelist, would get what Jesus meant.
-Those who were listening carefully as John the liturgist read the passage from Numbers might also get what Jesus meant.
+Just like with the channel surfing, "I have no idea" is not an acceptable answer to the question, "what is this all about?!"
+Those who really, really know their Hebrew scriptures, such as the original listeners to John the evangelist, would probably get what Jesus meant.
+Those who were listening carefully as Ying read the passage from Numbers might also get what Jesus meant.
 Just in case, however, some of you missed the connection I'll elaborate.
 As the Israelites traveled through the desert after escaping from Egypt they mumbled and they grumbled and they complained.
-They also ran into snakes in the desert, and believed that the snakes were sent by God as punishment for their mumbling and grumbling and complaining.
-They repented, and Moses followed God's instructions to make a bronze snake on a pole and raised it up high.
+They also ran into snakes in the desert and believed that the snakes were sent by God as punishment for their mumbling and grumbling and complaining.
+They repented and Moses followed God's instructions to make a bronze snake on a pole and raised it up high.
 When those who were bitten by a snake looked up at this figure they were saved, and did not die.
 (Note how the medical community has adopted this same symbol, although many use the two-snake version called the caduceus, which is not quite the same.)